shakfu/groovin/README.md

 - [spindrift~](http://www.michaelnorris.info/software/spindrift): for granular synthesis experimentation.

 - gigaverb~, or more precisely, V. Boehm's [64-bit version](https://github.com/v7b1/gigaverb) of the original by Olaf Matthes implementated by Juhana Sadeharju), for reverb.

-## Design

-The design allows for:

-1. Changing the type of channel: currently either a looper, a granulator, a radnom midi generator via the 4 dropdown menus at the top.
-Each channel has two fx slots (currently a filter/delay or filter/plugin)

-2. Overdubbing into a 5th channel: the karma~ overdubber/looper records the mix of the 4 channels and then can be used as a seperate 5th channel thereafter during playback.

 ## Presets